hyprwm/hyprland-wiki/content/configuring/code-snippets.md

 ### Toggle animations/blur/etc hotkey

-For less distractions at a keypress, or battery saving on a laptop.

-Add the following to your Hyprland config:
+Easily toggling animations and other effects with a bind could be useful for temporarily having less distractions, or for saving battery on a laptop:

 ```lua
 hl.bind("SUPER + F1", function ()